 I love this project; I always will.
 I love the support I have received over the years, which has been amazing and humbling.
 I love what the project has taught me about myself and what I am capable of, and I am proud of the level of creativity I have been able to maintain.
 I love what it has taught my children and how it has allowed us to play and learn together.
 What I have learned in the past four years has been astounding (about my equipment, processes, weather, printing, social media, myself, and on and on).
-Here are a few intersting notes from the past four years, I have:

 I’m proud of what the Clouds 365 Project has accomplished, for me and for the community.
 Because of the work I started in Clouds 365, I have become an environmental/ weather photographer.
 It’s who I am now.
 And I’m grateful for what you’ve done for me as well.
 You have pushed me, and you have made me a better person, artist and photographer.

 So why close the Clouds 365 Project?
 While most days it was a joy.
 I would jump out of bed ready to photograph the sunrise or travel hundreds of miles in search of a great location or storms.
 I truly love what I do.
 There were those days, though: the sixty days out of the year that have clear skies, smog, 110° days, birthday parties, illness, etc. that sometimes made it difficult.
 Moreover, the areas around me—my favorite fields for sunrise and sunset, for capturing the flight of a hawk or the quiet of a misty morning—are disappearing.
 Trees are being bulldozed here, roads paved, and houses built on what once felt like my windows to the sky.